Gun deaths rising sharply among children, Mass. researchers find - The Boston Globe

 (One company, Biofire, is marketing a firearm that uses facial recognition and fingerprint technology to ensure that only authorized users can fire a gun.)

-State laws can help reduce suicides, according to another recent study carried out by a gun-violence prevention group.
+State laws can help reduce suicides, according to another recent study carried out by a gun violence prevention group.
 A report by Everytown for Gun Safety found that states that are considered leaders in firearm safety have seen a slight drop in the rates of suicides involving guns over the past 20 years.
-By contrast, states with lax or fewer gun safety laws experienced a 40% increase in gun suicide rates between 1999 and 2022.
+By contrast, states with lax or fewer gun safety laws experienced a 40 percent increase in gun suicide rates between 1999 and 2022.

 More than half of the roughly 45,000 gun deaths in the United States are suicides.

-The report also found that states with laws such as those that hold gun owners accountable for securely storing firearms, or that allow law enforcement to remove guns from people in crisis, saw a 4% decline in suicide rates over that period.
+The report also found that states with laws such as those that hold gun owners accountable for securely storing firearms, or that allow law enforcement to remove guns from people in crisis, saw a 4 percent decline in suicide rates over that period.

 Advertisement